 There will be a mix of speakers espousing the exploration and discovery of porphyry and sediment-hosted copper deposits, as well as mining engineers presenting new technology in caving and underground ore-sorting, and industry geologists presenting case studies.
 Copper mining is evolving and has a different future.
 This MDRU short course will provide participants with new knowledge and awareness of some world-class discoveries, exploration strategies, and active underground development projects.

 Check out the technical program.
 Lunch, coffee/tea and refreshments will be provided.

-Note: This course qualifies for a credit of 7 Formal Professional Development Hours (PDH) under the Association of Professional Engineers and Geoscientists of the Province of BC (Engineers and Geoscientists BC).
+Note: This course qualifies for a credit of 7 Formal Professional Development Hours (PDH) under The Association of Professional Engineers and Geoscientists of the Province of BC (Engineers and Geoscientists BC).